sergeod9/react-responsive-menu/README.md

 ## Description

 Downoload the Menu Folder which includes 2 files, menu.css and Menu.js.
 Or alternatively, download the whole repo, to examine usage within App.js that imports the Menu.
-Menu.js is the component file, you can import this into your react component using import, for instance, in the current example hierarchy, I created a folder called Menu, in which I included the Menu.js and menu.css files, I'm importing using using:
+Menu.js is the component file, you can import this into your react component using import, for instance, in the current example hierarchy, I created a folder called Menu, in which I included the Menu.js and menu.css files, I'm importing using using `import Menu from './Menu/Menu'` inside App.js in order to import the Menu component.

-### import Menu from './Menu/Menu'

-inside App.js in order to import the Menu component Then you can use the Menu component in your App component:
+Then you can use the Menu component in your App component:
+`<Menu menuItems={menuItems} breakpoint={1024} right />`

 ## Props and control variables:

-Using the Menu component within the App component:
-`<Menu menuItems={menuItems} breakpoint={1024} right />`

 - ### Props passed to Menu component: